mateus2k2/blog/docs/index.md

-# Anasayfa / Home
+# Home

-- Menüden bir dil seçiniz
+- Escolha uma lingua no menu
 - Choose a language from the menu